Rework

 Social benefits

 Rework provides work experience and training to local unemployed people.
-The items received are passed on to charities for resale.

 Who is involved?